Mirror operates at the card level, whereas Unito's other Power-Ups sync changes at the board level. Here's what else you need to know.

 The differences between Unito's Power-Ups

-Mirror: With Mirror, you can copy individual Trello cards from one board to another.
-Any changes made in the original card will be replicated in the copy and vice-versa.
-You can use this Power-Up to delegate a small number of tasks, mirror individual cards to a to-do list, and more.
+Mirror: This Power-Up enables you to share individual Trello cards from one board to another with the push of a button in Trello.
+Any changes made in the original will be replicated in the copy and vice-versa.
+You can use Mirror to delegate tasks, sync a to-do list, and more.
 Learn more about how Mirror works here.

-Board Sync: The first step up from Mirror, Board Sync integrates Trello boards together at the board level.
-That means you don't need to create individual mirrors for each Trello card.
-Just connect your boards, build rules to determine which cards you want to sync, and Unito's Board Sync Power-Up takes care of the rest.
+Board Sync: Sync multiple cards from Trello boards together without relying on individual mirrors for each card.
+Just connect your boards, set rules to determine which cards you want to sync, and Unito's Board Sync Power-Up takes care of the rest.

 Mirror use cases